Many mortgages for over 60s do not feature on the leading comparison sites.

 Determining the best Retirement Interest Only (RIO) mortgage rates in 2024 can be influenced by various factors, including your personal financial situation, the type of RIO mortgage you’re looking for, and market conditions.
 Mortgage rates can change frequently, and what may be considered the best rate today may not be the same in the future.

-To find the most favorable RIO mortgage rates for your specific circumstances, it’s recommended to:
+To find the most favourable RIO mortgage rates for your specific circumstances, it’s recommended to:

-3. Monitor the market: Keep an eye on the financial news and market trends to stay informed about any changes in interest rates or new RIO mortgage products.
+- Monitor the market: Monitor financial news and market trends to stay informed about any changes in interest rates or new RIO mortgage products.

-Remember that the best RIO mortgage rate for you will depend on your unique requirements, so it’s essential to consider all aspects of the mortgage, including fees and terms, in addition to the interest rate.
+Remember that the best RIO mortgage rate for you will depend on your unique requirements, so it’s essential to consider all aspects of the mortgage, including fees and terms, and the interest rate.

 Does the retirement interest only mortgages calculator help you work out affordability?

-Yes, the Retirement Interest Only (RIO) mortgage calculator can assist you in determining affordability to some extent.
-By entering details such as your income, expenses, and other financial information, it can provide an estimate of the maximum loan amount you might qualify for under an RIO mortgage.
+Yes, the Retirement Interest Only (RIO) mortgage calculator can help you determine affordability to some extent.
+Entering details such as your income, expenses, and other financial information can provide an estimate of the maximum loan amount you might qualify for under an RIO mortgage.

 However, it’s important to remember that the calculator’s results are just a preliminary assessment and should not be considered definitive.
 Lenders typically conduct a more thorough affordability assessment during the application process, considering additional factors like your credit history, age, and individual circumstances.